Wilhelm Stemmermann

-Wilhelm Stemmermann (23 October 1888 – 18 February 1944) was a general in the Wehrmacht of Nazi Germany during World War II who commanded the XI Army Corps.
+Wilhelm Stemmermann (23 October 1888 – 18 February 1944) was a German general in the Wehrmacht of Nazi Germany during World War II who commanded the XI Army Corps.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves.
-He was killed 18 February 1944 while attempting to break out of the Korsun–Cherkassy Pocket.
+He was killed on 17 February 1944 while attempting to break out of the Korsun–Cherkassy Pocket.
 He was posthumously awarded the Oak Leaves to his Knight's Cross.